GyazSquare/styleguide/README.md

 Style guides include the guidelines for the standard coding that engineers should follow.
 This project holds the guidelines we use for GyazSquare code.

-Style guides are important to engineers for a number of reasons:
+Style guides are important to engineers for a number of reasons ([*Java Code Conventions* Revised September 12, 1997](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf)):

 * 80% of the lifetime cost of a piece of software goes to maintenance.
 * Hardly any software is maintained for its whole life by the original author.